 We’d personally go for the Nomadic Cooling Co.
 2000 model because it’s easy to install (it fits a standard 14 x 14 Maxxfan fan cutout) and it’s easy to wire.
 (The Nomadic 3000 model is more powerful, but power consumption is quite high for off-the-grid usage):

-Dometic recently released a 12V air conditioner, the Dometic RTX2000.
-You get less BTU than the Nomadic, however it draws less power and it’s also around $1K cheaper, so…
+UPDATE: Dometic recently released a 12V air conditioner, the Dometic RTX2000.
+You get less BTU than the Nomadic, however it draws less power and it’s also around $2K cheaper, so it’s definitely an option to consider…

 3- Electrical System